anubhav0fnu/Lane-detection-in-video-stream/writeup.md

   <img src="findings/slope-Criterion-2/whiteCarLaneSwitch_output.jpg" width="100" />
 </p>
 ---
-Now, I have fixed the x's and y's for annotation to get the following:
+Now, I fix the x's and y's manually for annotation to get the following:
 * When I kept the above slope condition as
 <img src="findings/slope-criteria-2.png" width="300" />
 * The following were the fixed points selected for annotation.